 The Year 8 curriculum provides study of history from the end of the ancient period to the beginning of the modern period, c.650 - 1750 AD (CE).
-This was when major civilisations around the world came into contact with each other.
+This was when major civilisations around the world encountered each other.
 Social, economic, religious, and political beliefs were often challenged and significantly changed.
 It was the period when the modern world began to take shape.